Arte Cítrica

 -

-Philosopher and psychoanalyst Gustavo Jugend analyzes the Serbian artist’s brutal performance and reflects on violence, objectification, and the “Lacanian zero” as a symbol of the non-existent that paradoxically exists. -
+The body as object: Marina Abramović and Rhythm 0 - Philosopher and psychoanalyst Gustavo Jugend analyzes the Serbian artist’s brutal performance and reflects on violence, objectification, and the “Lacanian zero” as a symbol of the non-existent that paradoxically exists.

-Text by Tathy Zimmermann on the controversial Portuguese polyptych that resists time and interpretation. -
+The Panels of Saint Vincent: the enigmatic painting of Nuno Gonçalves - Text by Tathy Zimmermann on the controversial Portuguese polyptych that resists time and interpretation.

-The artist and designer talks about his experience in Taiwan and how his graphic and textile art transforms surfaces into visual narratives. -
+Interview with Christopher Zoellner - The artist and designer talks about his experience in Taiwan and how his graphic and textile art transforms surfaces into visual narratives.

-Historian and singer Priscilla Barbosa writes about the program Más Allá de la Bossa Nova and the creative power of Brazilian music produced abroad.
+From zero: Brazilian music in diaspora - Historian and singer Priscilla Barbosa writes about the program Más Allá de la Bossa Nova and the creative power of Brazilian music produced abroad.